hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/epistles_fourth_series/1010_154_dhira_mata.md

 would not believe it then.
 But then, it is now shown that — leaving my mother was a great renunciation in 1884 — it is *a greater renunciation to go back to my mother now*.
-Probably Mother wants me to undergo the same that She made the great Âchârya undergo in old days.
+Probably Mother wants me to undergo the same that She made the great Âchārya undergo in old days.
 Is it?
 I am surer of your guidance than of my own.
 Joe and Margot are great souls, but to you Mother is now sending the light for my guidance.
 Do you see light?
 What do you advise?
 At least do not go out of this country